Where Are the Highest Paid Nurses? 10 Highest Paying Countries for Nurses

 • Website

 Italy, like the United States, currently has a nursing shortage.
-In order to work in a country where English is NOT the primary language, most nursing licensure boards require a language proficiency examination as part of the credentialing process.
+To work in a country where English is NOT the primary language, most nursing licensure boards require a language proficiency examination as part of the credentialing process.

 In Italy, nurses are required to take the Italian Nursing Board, a language proficiency examination, and must be sponsored by an Italian hospital to gain a nursing license.
 Once this occurs, a visa must be obtained to work in Italy via the Italian Embassy.